 Charity helping users find free legal help from barristers.

 Law Society Solicitor Search

 Not pro bono but lists solicitors by specialty and location.

 Online advice for common legal scenarios.

 Online hub for pro bono charities across the legal sector.

 University of Law legal advice for the public

 The University of Law pro bono programme offers free legal advice from postgraduate students training to become solicitors or barristers, supervised by experienced lawyers.

 Whistleblowing charity offering confidential advice to anyone wanting to raise a concern at work.

-This guidance was correct at publication 12/02/2019.
-It is intended as general guidance for members only.
+This page was correct at publication on 12/02/2019.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.